 - Search Comic Book Plus to find a comic you want to work with.

 - Select one panel or other subpage unit.
-A group of up to three interlocked panels is acceptable.
+A group of up to three interlocked panels is acceptable, but full pages or multi-page spreads should be avoided.

-- Download that page, and crop it to the panel or group of panels that you want to work on.
+- Download the page that panel occurs on, and crop the panel or group of panels that you want to work on.

 - Use some software (GIMP, PhotoShop, MSPaint, ETC.) to perform some or all of the following transformations — whichever are the most interesting, revelatory, transformative, or just fun: